AI Global Media: Controversy

 In August 2018, the Advertising Standards Authority upheld a complaint against AI Global Media to the effect that in two marketing emails they had implied an award had been given after a "meticulous and extensive" selection process involving significant voting by third parties, when in fact it appeared nominees were selected indiscriminately in bulk, large numbers of nominees could win awards not least because the categories for the awards were selected with a view to making as many awards as possible, and there were not a significant number of third-party votes.
 They also found that the first of these emails had misleadingly represented itself as being a legitimate email about an awards process not a marketing communication; they also noted that "Build", the Al magazine in question, "did very little to promote the award winners who had not purchased the advertising packages".

-In June 2024, it was reported that one of AI Global Media's publications, SME News, had awarded former lawyer Alan Blacker two awards for legal services, despite the fact he had been struck off the role of solicitors in 2016 and had a number of criminal convictions.
-A week later it was then reported that SME News had revoked the awards, but provided no explanation as to how the award had been 'won' in the first place given Blacker had not practiced as legal a professional for some 8 years.
+In June 2024, it was reported that one of AI Global Media's publications, SME News, had awarded former lawyer Alan Blacker two awards for legal services, despite the fact he had been struck off the roll of solicitors in 2016 and had a number of criminal convictions.
+A week later it was then reported that SME News had revoked the awards, but provided no explanation as to how the award had been 'won' in the first place given Blacker had not practiced as a legal professional for some 8 years.